angular/components/src/material/sort/sort.md

 <!-- example(table-sorting) -->

 ### Accessibility
-The `aria-label` for the sort button can be set in `MatSortHeaderIntl`.
+The `aria-label` for the sort button can be customized in `MatSortHeaderIntl`.
+The value from `mat-sort-header-readable-label` if defined will be used as the paramater for the `MatSortHeaderIntl.sortButtonLabel` method, otherwise the `mat-sort-header` value is used.